Senior couple smiling out a window

 If you’ve been with the same electricity retailer for several years, then your previous electricity plan is likely to have long expired.

-In this scenario, by default, you’ll be moved onto their standing offer plan where you’ll most likely be paying much more than you were before.
+If your plan has indeed expired, by default, you’ll be moved onto your retailer’s standing offer plan where you’ll most likely be paying much more than you were before.
 The best energy deals are typically reserved for new customers.

 Always make sure that you’re getting the best electricity deal by following the checklist below: